Basic Information

 A shark’s skin feels like sandpaper because it’s covered in tiny, tooth-like scales called dermal denticles!

-Some sharks can actually walk on land for short distances using their fins!
+Some sharks, like the epaulette shark, can actually walk on land for short distances using their fins!

 Sharks don’t sleep like humans.
 Some need to keep swimming to breathe, so they rest by slowing down and becoming less active.
 Others can “turn off” one side of their brain at a time, allowing them to rest while still moving.

-Some sharks form friendships with other sharks and can remember them for years!
+Some sharks, like lemon sharks, form friendships with other sharks and can remember them for years!

-Some sharks migrate over 12,000 miles in a year — that’s like swimming from New York to California four times!
+Some sharks migrate over 12,000 miles (19,312 kilometers) in a year — that’s like swimming from New York to California four times!

 Sharks can learn to solve puzzles and navigate mazes, showing they’re much smarter than people once thought!